GTPB/ADER18F/index.md

 + **4.2 -** [Use trimmomatic to remove adaptors and other artefactual sequences from your reads](pages/L04.md#LO4.2)

-      Remove adaptors (eg. illumina adaptors) and unwanted sequences (eg. polyA tails) from your reads Check results using FastQC on filtered data
+      Remove adaptors (such as illumina adaptors) from your reads Check results using FastQC on filtered data